Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature

 Writing the Higson-Roe analytic surgery sequence with Paschke duality

 and comparing it with the long exact sequence

 we understand that $\SG^\Gamma_* ({\tM})$ should be paired with $H^{n} (M\xrightarrow{u} B\Gamma)$ with $*=n \pmod 2$.
 This is precisely what we achieve in the second part of this article.
 Crucial for this result is an Alexander-Spanier description of $H^{*} (M\xrightarrow{u} B\Gamma)$, the new description by Zenobi of the group $\SG^\Gamma_* ({\tM})$, together with arguments directly inspired by the work of Connes and Moscovici.
 We show that the pairing \eqref{intro:pairing-rel} exists if $\Gamma$ satisfies the Rapid Decay (RD) condition and has a combing of polynomial growth (for example, if $\Gamma$ is Gromov hyperbolic).
-Similar results through different, more topological, techniques have been discussed in \cite{WXY}; we describe how the two approaches are related.
+Similar results through different, more topological, techniques have been discussed in \cite{WXY}.
+We describe in Section \ref{sect:application-via-cyclic} how the two approaches are related.

-Finally, we use the pairings for geometric applications.
-We concentrate on the study of the space of metrics of positive scalar curvature.
-It is well known that for a closed spin manifold $M$ of dimension $n$ which admits a metric $g_0$ of positive scalar curvature, the higher rho invariant valued in the structure group $\SG^\Gamma_n ({\tM})$ can be used to distinguish components in the space $\Riem^+(M)$ of metrics of positive scalar curvature.
-The Higson-Roe exact sequence together with surgery methods to construct new positive scalar curvature metrics has been used in a quite general context to show that $\pi_0(\Riem^+(M))$ is indeed rich, in particular infinite.
+Finally, we use the pairings for explicit geometric applications.
+We concentrate on the study of the space $\Riem^+(M)$ of metrics of positive scalar curvature.
+It is well known that for a closed spin manifold $M$ of dimension $n$ which admits a metric $g_0$ of positive scalar curvature, the higher rho invariant valued in the structure group $\SG^\Gamma_n ({\tM})$ can be used to distinguish components in the space $\Riem^+(M)$.
+The Higson-Roe exact sequence, combined with surgery methods for the construction of new positive scalar curvature metrics, has been used in a quite general context to show that $\pi_0(\Riem^+(M))$ is indeed rich, in particular infinite.
 A somewhat exhaustive culmination of this development is \cite{XieYuZeidler}.
 Of course, one can now go on to distinguish higher rho classes in $\SG^\Gamma_n ({\tM})$ also using our pairings with cyclic cocycles.